photoangell/provejs-jquery/src/validators/README.md

 ## Message

-The message string passed input to the validators can be either a string:
+The message string passed input to the validators can be either:
-- representing the actual message to show the user or
+- a string representing the actual message to show the user or
-- a code which the decorator has a list of predefined messages to decorate the form with (e.g. i18n support).
+- an error code which the decorator has a list of predefined messages to decorate the form with (e.g. i18n support).

 Your custom validators can change the message value.